How to Set Up Proton VPN on Android

 By Jordan Dickson · Reviewed by CSG Security Engineers

-Updated June 2026 · 9 min read
+Updated July 2026 · 9 min read

 A VPN encrypts everything your Android phone sends over the internet, so anyone watching the network it's on — a shared home Wi-Fi, a router someone else controls — sees only scrambled traffic they can't read.
 Proton VPN takes a couple of minutes to set up; below, you'll connect through a saved profile, then switch on the Android settings that keep it protecting you automatically.